seanh/seanh/posts/2023/01/14/bitwarden.md

 Bitwarden [recommend](https://bitwarden.com/help/bitwarden-field-guide-two-step-login/#use-authy)
-using [Authy](https://authy.com/) for your 2FA app for its [encrypted backup feature](https://authy.com/blog/how-the-authy-two-factor-backups-work/) protects you against losing your 2FA app.
+using [Authy](https://authy.com/) for your 2FA app for its [encrypted backup feature](https://authy.com/blog/how-the-authy-two-factor-backups-work/) which protects you against losing your 2FA app.

 Since losing your second factor can lock you out of your account you should always print the 2FA recovery codes for every account that you enable 2FA on